‘His purpose was to get closer and closer and closer.’

 3. To save.

 We urgently need to shift from being predators and parasites to a symbiotic relation with nature.
-In order to achieve this, our priority is to borrow sources -matter, energy and information- that have not been transformed by man yet: sun, wind, rain…
+In order to achieve this, our priority is to borrow sources -matter, energy and information- that have not been directly transformed by man yet: sun, wind, rain…

 We work with what’s at hand.
 Learning from local builders -their craft and obsolete, inefficient skills- and our collaborators’ knowledge and ethos, we strive to create an informal network that’s bigger than us, and will outlast us.